-We would suggest that if such powers are to be available, they should only be capable of being granted upon a certificate from the Minister being confirmed by a summary application to a Sheriff, to whom the affected owner / occupier should be entitled to make representations.
-It would be expected that the relevant planning authority would be consulted and that the response to the authorities would be made clear.
+I would suggest that if such powers are to be available, they should only be capable of being granted upon a certificate from the Minister being confirmed by a summary application to a Sheriff, to whom the affected owner / occupier should be entitled to make representations.
 A balance of convenience test subject to a presumption against the grant of entry would appear appropriate.

-• Q4 - to create the necessary step change in the existing Private Bills process, potentially affected parties (i.e. potential objectors) need to be able to better understand the likely impact of the proposed scheme upon their interests.
+Q4 - to create the necessary step change in the existing Private Bills process, potentially affected parties (i.e. potential objectors) need to be able to better understand the likely impact of the proposed scheme upon their interests.
 Experience from some Private Bills to date indicates that if the Bill as lodged before the Scottish Parliament and its accompanying papers had contained further detail a number of objections could have been pre-empted.
 This links back to the pre-application engagement and pre-emption period - if scheme designs including intended mitigation measures are included, the net result would be a more proactive and effective solution for all concerned.

-In addition to the items listed in paragraph 4.22, we would suggest that indicative scheme designs be included.
+In addition to the items listed in paragraph 4.22, I would suggest that provisional scheme designs be included.